I'd like the start this article with a quote from "Art & Fear", a book written by David Bayles and Ted Orland.

 Well, came grading time and a curious fact emerged: the works of highest quality were all produced by the group being graded for quantity.
 It seems that while the "quantity" group was busily churning out piles of work – and learning from their mistakes – the "quality" group had sat theorizing about perfection, and in the end had little more to show for their efforts than grandiose theories and a pile of dead clay.

-These two paragraphs are what inspired Tofugu's 500 Japanese Sentences (which later became 4500 Japanese Sentences, available now btw), a workbook that gives you a lot of Japanese sentences to translate, based off of words that are ordered by frequency of use.
+These two paragraphs are what inspired Tofugu's 500 Japanese Sentences (which later became 4500 Japanese Sentences).
+It's unfortunately not currently available, but it's a workbook that gives you a lot of Japanese sentences to translate, based off of words that are ordered by frequency of use.
 The focus, of course, is all on quantity, not quality.
 If you don't know how to translate something and can't figure it out quickly, move on.
 If you're confused, move on.
 If you're stuck, move on.
 Do what's at your ability level and what's slightly above it and skip the rest.
 It'll be there waiting for you on your second run through.